 Filming Challenges in the Sundarbans

-- Restricted forest entry and movement zones
+- Restricted forest entry, movement zones and no-go areas within the reserve

-- Weather volatility and cyclonic conditions
+- Weather volatility and cyclonic conditions from May to October

 How Much Does a Film Fixer Cost in the Sundarbans?